amibenson/solidity-qa/Solidity-QA.md

 ## (12) How does an AMM price assets?

-AMM use a mathematical formula to price assets based on liquidity.
+AMM use a mathematical formula to price assets based on liquidity, aka demand.

 Most AMMs use a **constant product** market maker model.
 The formula for this model is **X * Y = K** (K is a constant).